 There is also a minimum threshold for these taxes.
 In 2018, if you earn less than $2,100, you won't have to pay Social Security or Medicare.
 In addition, the ACA adds an additional 0.9 percent tax on amounts over $250,000 for married couples, $125,00 for married couples filing independently, and $200,000 for all other taxpayers, including singles.
 This extra withholding applies to all wages, compensation, and income from self-employment every calendar year.

 If you need help with the Social Security tax rate, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.